Side Well Project

 About The Side Well Gold Project

-Side Well tenement E51/1905 is a 48-block Exploration Licence covering an area of 132km2 immediately east and northeast of Meekatharra in the Murchison province.
+The Side Well Project is a group of 12 Prospecting Leases and 1 Exploration license covering more than 150km² around the town of Meekatharra in the Murchison region.
 The project overlies the Meekatharra – Wydgee greenstone belt and includes upper greenschist-facies rocks of the Luke Creek and Mt Farmer groups.
 Within the project area lithologies comprised of ultramafics, basalts, banded iron formation and felsic to intermediate volcaniclastics are folded into a large regional syncline known as the Pollele syncline.
 Alluvium and lacustrine clays overlie the area.

 Side Well is ideally located next to Meekatharra in WA, serviced by two highways and the town’s infrastructure.
 The project shares a boundary with Westgold Resources’ Paddy’s Flat operation, and the Bluebird mill is only 12km south of town.
 The Mulga Bill deposit is a short 10-minute drive from town.